 In 1957, Hugh Everett III solved this inconsistency by denying the boundary~\cite{everett_universal_wavefunction_1973}.
 Measurements, he insisted, are not a special category of event; they are physical interactions.
 Similarly, observers are not external classical entities; they are physical systems, governed by the exact same quantum theory as everything else.
 After all, observers too are made of atoms.

 The bold step here is often misdescribed.
-It is common to say that Everett’s conjecture was ``many worlds''---that he replaced the collapse rule with a rule that multiplies the universes.
+It is common to say that Everett's conjecture was ``many worlds''---that he replaced the collapse rule with a rule that multiplies the universes.
 But the central act was not to \emph{postulate} additional worlds.
 It was to take the Schrödinger equation to be universal---to treat unitary evolution as applying without exception, including to apparatus and observers.

-Everett’s proposal, therefore, belongs to the same family as Newton’s universality: the insistence that the dynamical law does not come with an escape hatch.
+Everett's proposal, therefore, belongs to the same family as Newton's universality: the insistence that the dynamical law does not come with an escape hatch.
 The multiplicity of worlds is not an added ingredient.
 It is what unitary evolution entails once one stops quarantining observers outside the dynamics.

 Under unitary evolution, when an observer measures a quantum system in a superposition, she is swept up into it---smoothly branching, for instance, into a version who saw outcome~0 and a version who saw outcome~1.
 But she does not branch alone.
 The measurement apparatus and countless nearby systems are similarly swept up, becoming physical records of the different outcomes.
 The ``observer-who-saw-0'' evolves alongside this collection of witnesses to state~0, establishing from within the overarching quantum state a classical-like \emph{history}---experienced from the inside as a distinct \emph{world}.
 Meanwhile, the observer-who-saw-1 follows an entirely separate history.